geoyogesh/junction-capacity-analyzer/README.md

 # Junction Capacity Analyser

+The Junction Capacity Analyser App is for tansportation planers to assist with planning level operation analysis of junctions.
+This analysis is one component of a comprehensive intersection control evaluation (ICE) or alternatives analysis.
+As such, the results of the Junction Capacity Analyser App – overall v/c ratio and multimodal accommodations analysis – should not be the sole basis of choosing a given intersection or interchange form for implementation.
+It is not intended to be an intersection/interchange form selection tool.

+This app is based on CAPX tool (Excel Tool) published by FHWA.

+## Usage Disclaimer

 This project is free to use for personal, non profit research and free open-source projects. kindly contact developer and maintainer Yogesh Dhanapal @ geoyogesh@gmail.com for commercial and enterprise use cases.

 ## Hosted application

 [http://jcapacityanalyzer.com.s3-website-us-east-1.amazonaws.com/](http://jcapacityanalyzer.com.s3-website-us-east-1.amazonaws.com/)

 ## Task List
 - [x] develop basic application with one junction type